Apps | Sayv Ilahsiav

 Features sometimes have to be built before you can tell whether they earn their place.
 Every removal below was a small lesson in restraint.

-• Search and Favorites were in the original feature list.
-Neither got built — the Group By system replaced search for most use cases, and the Keep action during swipe replaced Favorites.
+• Search and Favourites were in the original feature list.
+Neither got built — the Group By system replaced search for most use cases, and the Keep action during swipe replaced Favourites.
 Two features eliminated by designing better alternatives.

-• Storage breakdown in Stats was built, then removed.
-Twelve commits in three hours: built → redesigned → enhanced → polished → removed the storage breakdown.
+• Storage breakdown in Stats was built, then removed. ~3 hours of continuous rework: built → redesigned → enhanced → polished → removed the storage breakdown.
 It sounded valuable in planning; in practice it added visual noise without helping anyone make decisions.

 • Backup and Restore was dropped entirely.
 A gallery cleaner that also does backups is a different product.